Join one of our upcoming courses taking place around the world! Explore now

 3. Import the provided file.

-4. Close the dialog by clicking Ok, and then right click and select Done.
+4. Close the dialog by clicking Ok, and then right-click and select Done.

-Now let's add the point seeder.
+Next, to add the point seeder:

-1. Select Seeder > Add Point Seeder.
+1. Select Seeder > Add Point Seeder Add point seeder

 2. Select Seeder Property 2 in the Property dropdown.